 The Japanese American Leadership Delegation (JALD) program provides the opportunity for a select group of Japanese American leaders from across the U.S. to travel to Japan to engage with Japanese leaders in the business, government, academic, non-profit and cultural sectors.
 The trip also allows Japanese leaders to gain a greater understanding of multi-cultural America through the experiences of a diverse group of Japanese Americans.
-Upon their return, delegates collaborate with program alumni, the local consulates, the U.S.-Japan Council and local and national community organizations to continue strengthening ties between the U.S. and Japan.
+Upon their return, delegates collaborate with program alumni, the local consulates, and local and national community organizations to continue strengthening ties between the U.S. and Japan.

 The Japanese Ministry of Foreign Affairs (MOFA) represented in the United States by the Embassy of Japan in Washington, D.C. and seventeen consulate general offices is the sponsor of the program.
-U.S.-Japan Council provides administration and organization for this program.
-The program began in 2000 and 156 delegates have participated to date.
+[TBD] provides administration and organization for this program.
+The program began in 2000 and 197 delegates have participated to date.